linode/docs/docs/guides/databases/redis/using-redis-hashes/index.md

 With this tutorial, you should be prepared to start making use of hashes in your Redis databases.
 These can significantly improve many storage tasks, especially object storage for web application caching.

-Keep an eye out for other of our guides in this series, taking your further into Redis usage and concepts.
+Keep an eye out for our other guides in this series which takes you further into Redis usage and concepts.